Got a minute to help? Take our quick website survey>

 If you're not in a situation like this right now, but you're worried someone you care about may experience a mental health crisis in the future, it's a good idea to make a crisis plan with them to work out what steps you will take to help them in an emergency.
-(See our page on planning for a crisis for more information.)
+See our page on planning for a crisis for more information.

 Supporting someone else can be challenging.
 Making sure that you look after your own wellbeing can mean that you have the energy, time and distance to help someone else.
 For example:

 This information was published in December 2017.
-We will revise it in 2020.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.